nomemory/tutorial-java8-streams-lambdas/README.md

 * Well… no. For now, it suffices to understand that a lambda expression can be assigned to a variable or passed to a method expecting a functional interface as argument, provided the lambda expression has the same signature as the abstract method of the **Functional Interface**.

 To be more clear, **Functional Interface**s are interfaces that specify exactly one abstract method and can be marked with the `@FunctionalInterface`.

+(Note: This annotation is not mandatory, but it's useful for compile-time checks.
+Basically if we don't respect the "one abstract method rule" and `@FunctionalInterface` was used, the code won't compile.
+Use it with trust: it will make your code more readable, and it will protect the codebase by not allowing "rogue" developers to add more abstract methods).

-The most obvious examples from the Java API are:
+The most obvious examples of `@FunctionalInterface`s from the Java API are:

 ```java
 @FunctionalInterface